Skip to main content

 Auto-Selection with an Existing Resume

-When you search for an existing resume to attach to a job from the Job Tracker, Auto-Selection will not automatically run.
-You must go to the resume and click the "Run Auto-Selection" button to use the tool.
+When you search for an existing resume to attach to a job from the Job Tracker, Auto-Select will not automatically run.
+You must go to the resume and click the "Run Auto-Select" button to use the tool.

-When you create a new resume from the Job Tracker, the Auto-Selection tool will be toggled on by default.
-Keeping it on will prompt the tool to run upon creating the resume, and toggling it off will require you to manually click "Run Auto-Selection" to start the curation.
+When you create a new resume from the Job Tracker, the Auto-Select tool will be toggled on by default.
+Keeping it on will prompt the tool to run upon creating the resume, and toggling it off will require you to manually click "Run Auto-Select" to start the curation.

 Resume Builder